Scybin/scyboard/README.md

 - Solder the MCU jumper pads on the *same* (top) side of the PCB where the MCU wis mounted.
 - Solder the JST battery connector jumpper pads on the *opposite* (back) side of the PCB where the MCU is mounted.

-You can use the 3D printed bottom case without a plate, which requires M2x3 screws and knurled insert nuts.
-To mount the PCB directly to the case, use the 3D printed M2x3 spacers between the screw and PCB for each hole.
+You can use the 3D printed bottom case without a plate.
+This requires M2x4 screws on the top, M2X3 screws on the bottom, knurled insert nuts, and 3D printed spacers.
+To mount the PCB directly to the case, use the 3D printed M2x3 spacers between the screw and PCB.

 ![m2x3_screw_spacer](https://github.com/user-attachments/assets/96f26f31-05b4-4ecd-aeb4-7889de3a4467)
 ![assembled_case](https://github.com/user-attachments/assets/c5cd95bc-1be1-412f-810b-84f73f5b5ab3)